 a is b, b is c, a == c #=> (True, True, True)

 In the example above c references the same object as a and b even though c was never assigned to either a or b.
 This is a nuance of how Python is optimized to cache short strings and small integers.
 Other than in a test for identity as above, this nuance has no effect on the logic of the program (for example, changing the value of c to 2 will not affect a or b).
-Refer also to E.2.2 Key Concepts.
+Refer also to 4.
+Language concepts.

 When persisting objects using pickling, if an exception is raised then an unspecified number of bytes may have already been written to the file.

-E.54.2 Guidance to language users
+6.55.2 Guidance to language users

 Do not rely on the content of error messages – use exception objects instead;